 11. Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges.

-The Department will continue efforts to implement this recommendation and will perform regular audits on administrative user access accounts by June 2023.
-The Department has associated policies and procedures.
+The Department has implemented associated policies and procedures and will perform regular audits on administrative user access accounts by June 2023.